A look at companies embroiled in recent political debates

 MERCK

 Merck CEO Kenneth Frazier, at the time one of only four African-Americans leading a Fortune 500 company, was the first to resign from Trump’s business councils last summer over the president’s remarks on the white nationalist protests in Charlottesville, Virginia.
 The president lashed out immediately, criticizing Frazier on Twitter over drug pricing.
 Some business leaders quickly followed Frazier’s lead, including the CEOs of Under Armour and Intel.
 Others, including the heads Walmart and Johnson & Johnson, publicly condemned Trump’s remarks but initially resisted pressure to leave the councils.
-Within days, however, the ballooning uproar pushed the companies to shift course, and the panel fell apart.
+Within days, however, the ballooning uproar pushed the companies to shift course, and the panels fell apart.

 UBER